 The Lutheran Church Confessions are a genuine and binding explanation of the scriptures drawn from the Holy Bible.
 They serve as authoritative texts for everyone.
-That includes pastors, congregations, and various employees of the Lutheran Church Missouri Synod LCMS.
+That includes pastors, congregations, and various Lutheran Church Missouri Synod LCMS employees.

-The Lutheran Church Missouri Synod LCMS recognizes all of the Holy Scriptures as the inspired and inerrant written Word.
-The LCMS unconditionally subscribes to all of The Evangelical Lutheran Church's symbolical books as a genuine and pure expression and exposition of His Word.
+The Lutheran Church Missouri Synod LCMS recognizes all Holy Scriptures as the inspired and inerrant written Word.
+The LCMS unconditionally subscribes to all of The Evangelical Lutheran Church's symbolical books as a genuine expression and expression of His Word.

 We accept the Lutheran Church Confessions as explained in the Book of Concord of 1580.
-They originate directly from the Bible, and we regard their doctrinal statements as the correct and necessary explanation of Holy Scriptures and as authoritative for all pastors, congregations, and other workers of The Lutheran Church Missouri Synod LCMS.
+They originate directly from the Bible.
+We regard their doctrinal statements as the correct and necessary explanation of the Holy Scriptures and authoritative for all pastors, congregations, and other The Lutheran Church Missouri Synod LCMS workers.

 I believe in one God, the Father almighty, maker of heaven and earth and of all things visible and invisible.

 And in one Lord Jesus Christ, the only-begotten Son of God, begotten of the Father before all ages, God of God, Light of Light, very God of very God, begotten not made, being of one substance with the Father, through whom all things were made: who for us men and for our salvation came down from heaven, was incarnate by the Holy Spirit of the virgin Mary, and was made man: who for us, too, was crucified under Pontius Pilate, suffered, and was buried: the third day he rose according to the Scriptures, ascended into heaven, and is seated on the right hand of the Father: he shall come again with glory to judge the living and the dead, and his kingdom shall have no end.